NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 ### Exploring 3D LIDAR data in a free Online Viewer
 You can LiDAR data in the [plas.io website](plas.io)   develped by Martin Isenberg of Las Tools and his colleagues.

-## Wrapping Up --
-###How LiDAR Data Are Used  ((this can be the last few minutes of the how LiDAR works video)
-So as you can see from the 3d model you can begin to see the shapes of trees in the data.
-But also you can generally identify where the tops are.
-We can use this information to generate height values.
-We can also get creative with our processing and do things like look at the ratio between points above the ground and points that represent the ground to estimate things like canopy cover and leaf area index.
-We’ll talk about that in more detail in later units.

 ##Summary
 *	A LiDAR system uses a laser + a gps and IMU to estimate the heights of objects on the ground.